andlabs/reallymine/OXUF943SEnotes.md

 second is at 0x105FC; loaded at 0x10548 the former seems to only be used for failures the latter /might/ be the general purpose case?

+anyway...
+0x10C2C is called at 0x1071C (through one of those `BL`/`BX` things mentioned above) this is part of function 0x1060C... yet again using R0 THANKFULLY this is where our journey ends, as this function is called (at 0x38312) with R0 set to 0x800004B0 this setting is done by the function 0x10A40 (which only sets R0 and nothing else) the offset 0x14 mentioned earlier appears to be a pointer to the buffer 0x80001380 + 0x19 appears to be a flag that indicates whether or not we should actually do the processing... the flag is set at 0x24686 to the low byte of R0 passed to function 0x24648 (after some more complex logic)

+0x46000000 might be the location of the USB communication ports 0x1B8B0 might be the function that actually performs reading 0x1B854 might be the function that actually performs writing
 ```